Mission and Functions of The Cayman Islands Government Office UK:

 - Facilitate inward investment opportunities by seeking out and providing accurate information to potential investors.

-- Represent the Cayman Islands in the United Kingdom Overseas Territories Association (UKOTA), the EU Overseas Countries and Territories Association (EU OCTA), and at other official or ceremonial events.
+- Represent the Cayman Islands in the United Kingdom Overseas Territories Association (UKOTA) and at other official or ceremonial events.

-- Improve and strengthen the country’s position – politically, economically, and commercially – within the United Kingdom and the European Union.
+- Improve and strengthen the country’s position – politically, economically, and commercially – within the United Kingdom.

-The immediate plans for the office are to develop and broaden the connection with the Cayman Islands and the UK and EU, along with the following objectives:
+The immediate plans for the office are to develop and broaden the connection with the Cayman Islands and the UK, along with the following objectives:

-- Promote the Cayman Islands within the UK and EU.
+- Promote the Cayman Islands within the UK.

 - Create wider opportunities for Caymanian students.